 - March 722 (Jim Sarich): Jim Sarich (McLean, VA) raced a midnight blue/white #67 or #56 March 722 in SCCA Nationals and Pro Formula B in 1972, entered by Quicksilver Racing Enterprises, Inc of Rockville, Maryland.
 Jim finished eighth in the Southeast Division FB championship.
 Sarich and his team moved into Formula 5000 for 1973, and the subsequent history of his March 722 is unknown.
 However, in January 1976, C.L.
 Phillips (Palos Park, IL) advertised a March 722 which he said was metallic blue, had a 1975 nose, and was a "former Quicksilver championship car".
 Steve Jizmagian at that time had a red 722 that was described similarly, so Philips' car is likely to have been the Chuck Sarich car.

-- Chevron B18 (James Dunkel): After racing a Lola T190 in Formula A in 1971, James Dunkel (Rockford, IL) stepped back into Formula B for 1972 with a blue Chevron B18, scoring five points in CenDiv.
+- Chevron B18 (James Dunkel): After racing a Lola T190 in Formula A in 1971, James Dunkel (Rockford, IL) stepped back into Formula B for 1972 with a blue Chevron B18.
+Dunkel failed to start in both the Road America June Sprints and in Road America's Pro race and only scored five points in Central Division FB that year, indicating that he may have only raced it twice.
 He advertised the car in July 1972 as a B18B, and in Feb 1973 as "six races from new".
-Dunkel failed to start at the two Road America SCCA Nationals and only scored five points in Central Division FB that year, so if he only actually raced it once or twice, it is possible that it had been Carmichael's car in 1971.
+If that description is correct, that is too many races for it to have been either Dan Carmichael's or Warren Flickinger's car from 1971.
+However, as there were no SCCA Log Books in 1971, he may not have known exactly how often it had raced.
 Nothing more known.

 - Lola T192 [HU19] (Larry McNeil): New to Roger Penske for Mark Donohue to drive in the 1970 US series, starting at Mosport 13 Sep 1970.
 To Competition Research & Development (Pomona, CA) for Brett Lunger US 1971, then to Larry McNeil US 1972, US 1973 and then in SCCA Nationals from 1974 to 1978.
 Via Alan Marvin to Gordon Close (Hinsdale, IL) 1979, and used it for 1979 SCCA drivers school and Regionals.
 To former racer Don O'Sullivan (Perth, Western Australia) in 1983 but not run by him and sold to Bob Harborow (Camberwell, Victoria, Australia) in 1989.
 Restored and used in historic racing in Australia, including VHRR Historic Sandown and Phillip Island Classic 1999-2013, and the Australian GP support races in 2009 and 2010.
 Reappeared in October 2015, when run by Kieran Patel (Victoria, Australia) at the Baskerville Historics.
 More information about Lola T192 HU19